7 Free Examples of Employee Spotlight Templates and Newsletters

-Remember that for the design of the certificate, you can always use a free graphic design software to help you out.
+Remember that for the design of the certificate, you can always use free graphic design software to help you out.

-2. Decide on a format
+2. Decide on an employee spotlight template

 Some companies like to publish Q&As in a corporate newsletter, while others publish public blog entries that are accessible to both employees and customers.

 Source: Neil Patel

 We’ve also seen the video and audio recordings work effectively since they’re easy to absorb and can give the article more personality.